Lennox AC Error Codes: Diagnosis Guide

 Disconnect box: Some technicians inadvertently leave the outdoor unit disconnect in the OFF position after a service call.
 Check that the pull-out fuse block in the disconnect box mounted near the condenser is fully seated.

 Low-pressure faults (E2, 3 flashes) almost always indicate a refrigerant leak or undercharged system.
-Refrigerant is a regulated substance that requires an EPA Section 608 certification to handle — it cannot be topped off by a homeowner.
+Milwaukee's wide temperature swings — from -20°F winters to 90°F humid summers — can stress refrigerant circuit components over time, including the service valve packing, Schrader valve cores, and brazed connections.
+Refrigerant is a regulated substance that requires an EPA Section 608 certification to handle — it cannot be added by a homeowner.

 Compressor faults, inverter faults, and repeated high-pressure trips all require professional diagnosis with manifold gauges and specialized equipment.
 If your Lennox AC is tripping on the same fault repeatedly, avoid the temptation to keep resetting it.
 Running an air conditioner in fault is one of the fastest ways to damage an expensive compressor.

 Lennox AC Repair in Southeastern Wisconsin